geeky-decoder/SoildPrincipleConcepts/README.md

 # SolidPrincipleConcepts

-- `S` -> Single Responsibility Principle (Class should have only 1 reason to change / 1 responsibility)
+- `S` -> Single Responsibility Principle (Classes/functions/packages/variables should have only 1 reason to change / 1 responsibility)
 - `O` -> Open/Closed Principle (Open for extension but closed for modification)
 - `L` -> Liskov Substitution Principle (If class B is a subtype of class A, then we should be able to replace the object of A with B without breaking the behaviour of the program)